ThinkIQ-Labs/SMIP2PIAF/vue-desktop/README.md

 ![ElectronApp Screenshot](./../images/ElectronAppScreenshot.png)

-The below steps will be needed to compile this project locally on your prefered platform.
+The below steps have to be taken to test and compile this project locally on your prefered platform.
+Make sure to change your active directory to vue-desktop.

 ## Project setup